zcourts/higgs/README.md

 //      .build((r) => {
 //      println(r)
 //    })
-    //notice all previous settings on the builder is kept and goes into the next request
+    //notice all previous settings on the builder is kept and goes into the next connection
-    //if you add files for e.g. and do a POST request then do a GET only settings supported by
+    //if you add files for e.g. and do a POST connection then do a GET only settings supported by
-    //an HTTP GET request is used. to discard all previous settings use .clear() e.g.
+    //an HTTP GET connection is used. to discard all previous settings use .clear() e.g.
     .clear() //now everything set previously has been discarded and a clean/new builder is returned .GET() //etc...
     //    }